 - Because of these risks, in general, contractor or consultancy arrangements where it is proposed to engage the individual under a contract that is "wholly or principally for labour" will not be approved.

-- Where the contractor or consultancy arrangements involve the provision of a service and outcomes where the engagement is not "wholly or principally for labour", this will be assessed by the Chief Financial Officer or Director, People and Workforce Strategy to ensure that any risks can be effectively mitigated prior to approval being given.
+- Where the contractor or consultancy arrangements involve the provision of a service and outcomes where the engagement is not "wholly or principally for labour", this will be assessed by the Chief Financial Officer or Chief People and Culture Officer to ensure that any risks can be effectively mitigated prior to approval being given.

 - In addition, approval will be contingent upon the individual having Professional Indemnity insurance appropriate to the function and Public Liability insurance of not less than $5,000,000 and providing an ABN.